 Car Hire looked like the best option for efficiency and cost.
 Remembering that most accommodations are on the opposite side of the island from Navagio Beach lookout the journey there will take you a good hour.

 - Always check your insurance!
 I assumed that I was covered for rental car insurance given when I purchased travel insurance.
 However, looking back at my insurance after I saw that had something happened I would have been stung with additional heavy excess fees.
 Some travel insurance companies like World Nomads often include car rental insurance, but it depends on what country and state you are from.
 Always double-check the specific wording and coverage of your policy!

-- Look into an international drivers license just in case – some car hire companies will only accept international drivers licenses and some don’t really care as long as you have a license in your own country.
-If you are in the USA you can easily get an international drivers license by visiting your local AAA.
+- Look into an international driver’s license just in case – some car hire companies will only accept international driver licenses and some don’t really care as long as you have a license in your own country.
+If you are in the USA you can easily get an international driver’s license by visiting your local AAA.

-- Booking a car while in Zakynthos means you will get a much cheaper price than anything you find online (I got half price booking on the island vs. what I would have paid online), but you may miss out on obtaining car hire because it’s high season and everyone wants a car.
-I had initially booked online with Ionian Rentals but the company cancelled (through telling my accommodation not even directly to me) when I arrived at the island so I would NOT recommend them.
-I had a stressful afternoon running from car hire place to car hire place until I found one that wasn’t sold out.
+- Booking a car while in Zakynthos means you will get a much cheaper price than anything you find online (I got half price booking on the island vs. what I would have paid online), but you may miss out on obtaining car hire because it’s the high season and everyone wants a car.
+I had initially booked online with Ionian Rentals but the company canceled (through telling my accommodation not even directly to me) when I arrived at the island so I would NOT recommend them.
+I had a stressful afternoon running from a car hire place to car hire place until I found one that wasn’t sold out.